Background Checks

 Employers can conduct background checks on your employment, conviction, and credit histories.
 In some occupations, they are required by law to conduct background checks.
 Employers should only use this information when it relates to the duties of the job.
 As a Job Seeker, you should know your rights and what to expect regarding background checks.

-The Privacy Rights Clearinghouse has several free publications that discuss the legalities of employment checks and list links to other resources.
-Their Job Seekers Guide tells you what can be covered in a background report, your rights under the Fair Credit Reporting Act, and what you can do to prepare yourself.
+The Privacy Rights Clearinghouse has several free guides that discuss the legalities of employment checks and list links to other resources.

 NOLO.com has an informative articles on background checks and other topics such as testing employees and privacy in the workplace.
 These are directed at employers but provide valuable information to employees as well.
 NOLO.com provides online, do-it-yourself legal solutions for consumers and small businesses.